-The CCAC also engages in research activities, collects data about captioning, and creates original articles on this website and published in other places (e.g. see webpage here for CCAC Film, a public service short video thousands are using globally).
+The CCAC also engages in research activities, collects data about captioning, and creates original reference documents and articles on this website and published in other places (e.g. see webpage here for CCAC Film, a public service short video thousands are using globally).
 Our citizen research includes contributions from CCAC provider members, e.g. about technologies, and from many CCAC members (users, providers, and others) about the vitality of captioning inclusion – we thank them all!

 March 2013: See the new report about the CCAC Survey – results shout out loudly and clearly – we need Captioning Inclusion!
 Read more here: http://ccacaptioning.org/ccac-survey-captioning-users-describe-experience-and-value-of-captioning-inclusion/

-One result of this is the database of CART and Captioning Technologies, available here.
+CART AND CAPTIONING TECHNOLOGIES, , available here.- an extensive spreadsheet.
 This database was developed as a collaborative effort by CCAC provider members who, primarily, used steno or related equipment.
 Additions are welcome.
-Please send them to firstname.lastname@example.org.
+Please send them to email@example.com.

 France – Fom a CCAC member in Europe (we welcome similar information from all countries) – List of associations for cultural accessibility in France: